demirdegerli/reddit-video-maker/README.md

 # Reddit Video Maker

-Reddit Video Maker gets a random or user entered post then gets it's comments and make a video from these comments.
+Reddit Video Maker gets a random or user entered post then gets it's comments and makes a video from these comments.

 [Sample Video](samples/sample_video.mp4)